Corporate Governance

 Takafumi Seto Dr. Seto was elected as a director because it was deemed that he could reflect in the management of the Company his research in conjunction with his diverse engineering knowledge and skills, and offer valuable insights regarding pioneering research for future society, as well as conduct joint research with the Company on the theme of realizing comfortable spaces for near-future automobiles, and contribute to the Company’s future business.
 Board of Directors

-Kenichiro Ito Member of the Board of Directors and Senior Executive Officer, DENSO Corporation, business partner of the Company Mr. Ito was elected as a director because it was deemed that he could reflect his experience as a Member of the Board of Directors and Senior Executive Officer of Denso Corporation, where he also serves as Chief Human Resources Officer, the Head of the general administration and human resources division, the Head of North America, the Head of Europe, and the Head of South Korea, as well as his broad knowledge of the human resources and finance divisions, and contribute to maintaining and strengthening the Company’s corporate governance.
+Yasuhiko Yamazaki Mr. Yamazaki is a Executive Vice President of Denso Corporation, a business partner of the Company.
+Mr. Yamazaki was elected as a director because it was deemed that he could reflect his experience as an Executive Vice President of Denso Corporation, where he also serves as Chief Innovation Officer, Chief Quality Officer, Chief Human Resources Officer in the technology and human resources fields, and the Head of South Korea, and has a wealth of experience and knowledge working in various businesses, functions, and overseas postings, including as the Head of overseas offices and the Head of company-wide manufacturing functions, and contribute to maintaining the Company’s corporate governance.
 Board of Directors

 Audit & Supervisory Board